SAP/cloud-security-client-go/README.md

 ### Current limitations
 The client library does not yet provide support for IAS custom domains.
 This limitation will be overcome within the next few weeks, once there is full support for that from IAS and IAS-Broker side.

+## Contribution
+Contributions are welcome!
+Please open a pull request and we will provide feedback as soon as possible.

+Note that this project makes use of golangci-lint.
+To make use of our Makefile, please make sure you have installed [golangci-lint](https://golangci-lint.run/usage/install/#local-installation) on your local machine.

+All prerequisites for a pull request can then be checked with `make pull-request`.